 Chiltern Wills specialises in preparing Lasting Power of Attorney in Amersham.
 We are a friendly, local Will writing business based near Amersham in Jordans Village.
 The business is run by Rebecca D’Arcy, a former London solicitor.
-We offer affordable fixed fees, face-to-face meetings and a free initial consultation.
+We offer affordable fixed fees, face-to-face or virtual meetings and a free initial consultation.

 What is a Lasting Power of Attorney and why do I need one?